Climate Change and the Environment

-Ford is a leader in green building, committed to the sustainable design of our facilities and landscapes using the basic principles of resource effectiveness, lifecycle assessment, health, safety and environmental performance.
+Ford is a leader in green building and is committed to the sustainable design of our facilities and landscapes using the basic principles of resource effectiveness, lifecycle assessment, health, safety and environmental performance.
 In the past, we have included green building design principles into our buildings on a case-by-case basis.
 To help standardize and broaden our efforts in this area, we are currently developing corporate specifications for building new facilities that will focus on sustainability.
-These specifications require that new manufacturing facilities are designed and constructed using the best practices Ford has developed at plants all over the world.
+These specifications require that new manufacturing facilities be designed and constructed using the best practices Ford has developed at plants all over the world.
 These standards will act to replicate best practices across our global operations and create efficient and sustainable plants.
 Some examples of best engineering practices that will be implemented in our new facilities include:

-- Energy-saving technologies such as advanced control of air compressors, high-efficiency lights, variable-drive electric motors, skylights and daylighting, and white roofing materials
+- Energy-saving technologies, such as advanced control of air compressors, high-efficiency lights, variable-drive electric motors, skylights and daylighting, and white roofing materials

-- Advanced paint shop technologies to reduce emissions, energy use and waste, including wet-on-wet paint and advanced automated paint application equipment
+- Advanced paint shop technologies, to reduce emissions, energy use and waste, including wet-on-wet paint and advanced automated paint application equipment

 Ford is evaluating existing buildings to achieve LEED certification.
-The LEED v3 Building and Operations Maintenance Rating System, or LEED GBOM, helps building operators measure operations, improvements and maintenance on a consistent scale, with the goal of maximizing operational efficiency while minimizing environmental impacts.
+The LEED v3 Green Buildings and Operations Maintenance Rating System, or LEED GBOM, helps building operators measure operations, improvements and maintenance on a consistent scale, with the goal of maximizing operational efficiency while minimizing environmental impacts.
 The standards are intended to promote healthful and environmentally friendly buildings that are also durable, affordable and high performing by focusing on six key areas: sustainable site management, water efficiency, energy and atmosphere impacts, materials and resource use, indoor environmental quality and innovations in operations.

 Ford is also working to advance green building practices through partnerships with our building-related service providers.
 These partnerships help to educate service providers and provide a forum to exchange information on the concepts of sustainable design.
 For example, we have held training sessions on site selection, water efficiency, energy use reductions, sustainable materials and resources, and indoor environmental quality.